-Example: Write 3040 in scientific notation Move the decimal point 3 places to the left, so it becomes 3.04 x 103
+Example: Write 3040 in scientific notation.
+The decimal should be between the 3 and 0, so move the decimal point 3 places to the left, so it becomes 3.04 x 103

 Converting from Scientific Notation to "Normal"

 When converting from Scientific Notation to a standard or normal notation, use the value of the exponent to determine the number of places to move the decimal point.
 Move the decimal place to the right if the exponent is positive and move the decimal place to the left if the exponent is negative.

 Example: Write 4.01 x 105 in"normal notation" Since the exponent is positive we move the decimal point five places to the right, so it becomes 401,000